ctxhou/react-tabtab/README.md

 Based on above example, the different to implement `normal tab` or `drag tab` is using different wrapper and child.

-And all the actions is controllable.
+And all the actions are controllable.
 You can customize your switch action.
 But if you don't want to write customized switch logic, you can directly use `import {simpleSwitch} from 'react-tabtab/lib/helpers/move'` this built-in function.

 **normal tab**